ceduardorubio/IPTABLES-WHITELIST-GENERATOR/README.md

 - ### MAKE SURE THERE IS NOT PREVIOUS SECURITY BREACHES
 - ### MAKE SURE NOT TO LOCK YOURSELF OUT OF THE SERVER !!!

+## CHANGELOG
+- ### 1.0.5 - Includes recommendation in the prompt to add the ip address of the server in which you will execute the script